andresginera/compare-equal/docs/_build/html/_sources/index.rst.txt

 Welcome to the Compare-Equal's documentation.

-Compare Equal is a package of two function for Chimera to compare if two molecules are equal.
+Compare Equal is a package of two functions for Chimera to compare if two molecules are equal.
 You can compare either two Python variables of the Chimera's Molecule class or directly two PDB files.